avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 7. At Peres' funeral in 2014, most Israelis and the leaders of the Western world reverently referred to him as a "prince of peace".
 Today most sentient Jewish Israelis finally understand that the Oslo Accords and Gaza Disengagement policies that he championed were the root cause of the October 7 Hamas massacre.

 8.  <a id="beilin"/>The leaker heard Beilin, who was Peres' Deputy Foreign Minister, brag to his confidants how he designed Oslo to be the perfect diplomatic trap.
 He compared it to a runaway train.
-Beilin, with a doctorate in political science, was aware that Western countries, and in particular the United States (at least until the second Trump Administration), would never accept Israel cancelling the Accords in spite of the Pals' fundamental egregious breaches.
+Beilin, with a doctorate in political science, was aware that Western countries, and in particular the United States (at least until the second Trump Administration), would never accept Israel canceling the Accords in spite of the Pals' fundamental egregious breaches.
 (See the 2012 [Hebrew TV debate](https://www.youtube.com/watch?v=e1XrXXyQX0A) between Beilin and Bennett, just before former PM _Naftali Bennett_ first entered the Knesset, where Beilin lectures Bennett like a sophomore how it would be diplomatically impossible for future Israeli governments to ever cancel the Oslo Accords).
-Up until now (2025) Beilin's predications have been 100% correct for the past 30 years.
+Up until now (2025) Beilin's predictions have been 100% correct for the past 30 years.

 9. The results of Oslo from 1993 until the October 7 2023 Hamas massacre and its aftermath has been thousands who have been murdered, maimed, widowed, and orphaned.
 Those responsible especially MKs who voted for these policies along with senior members of the legal and security establishment who enforced these policies must be made to pay financially for their crimes; and they should be exiled (like in ancient Greece) or be forced to live in internal exile within 10 km of the Gaza or Lebanese borders.
 A special tribunal should be established with supreme authority.
 Arguing that they could never have expected these events to happen is a lame excuse.
 Arafat and his successors and Hamas have always openly stated what their true murderous intentions were.
 They chose to ignore them due to the mainly soft bribes of career advancement from Peres and his ilk.